All Things Pesach 2026

 IMPORTANT REMINDER ABOUT PESACH KASHRUT

-Any food brought into Beth El for any reason from Tuesday, March 31 through Thursday, April 9, must be Kosher for Passover.
+Any food brought into Beth El for any reason after 4:00pm on Monday, March 30 through Thursday, April 9, must be Kosher for Passover.